tom-draper/api-analytics/README.md

 ## Client ID and Privacy

-By default, API Analytics logs and stores the client IP address of all incoming requests made to your API and infers a location (country) from the IP address if possible.
-This IP address is used as a form of client identification in the dashboard to estimate the number of users accessing your service.
+By default, API Analytics logs and stores the client IP address of all incoming requests made to your API and infers a location (country) from each IP address if possible.
+The IP address is used as a form of client identification in the dashboard to estimate the number of users accessing your service.

 This behaviour can be controlled through a privacy level defined in the configuration of the API middleware.
 There are three privacy levels to choose from 0 (default) to a maximum of 2.
 A privacy level of 1 will disable IP address storing, and a value of 2 will also disable location inference.